- Default events

 - Overview

-- Optional event: Move application to the foreground
+- Optional Event: Bring application to foreground of window

 Events associated with windows